juj/wasm_webgpu/README.md

 ## 🚧 TODOs

 The following features are planned:
- - Also write an example of how to achieve the same from an Emscripten pthread and -sPROXY_TO_PTHREAD modes in addition to rendering from a Wasm Worker.
  - Multithreading support when WebGPU spec and browsers enable WebGPU multithreaded rendering
  - When more test cases become available, examine how to reduce generated garbage further by e.g. pooling arrays and descriptors.
  - Wasm64 build mode support